timescale/docs/promscale/install-promscale.md

 ## Install Promscale from a Docker image
 You can install the Promscale Connector with a Docker image from [Docker Hub][promscale-docker-hub].
-For more information about this image, see the [Promscale Releases on GitHub][promscale-releases-github].
+To see the latest available images, see the [Promscale Releases on GitHub][promscale-releases-github].

 ### Procedure: Installing Promscale from a Docker image